anguscsd/RNA-seq-Pipeline/README.md

 ---

 ## Project Overview
-This project focuses on building a **reproducible RNA-seq pipeline** using publicly available datasets and widely adopted bioinformatics tools.
+This project focuses on building a **reproducible RNA-seq pipeline** using publicly available ENA datasets and widely adopted bioinformatics tools.
 The pipeline processes paired-end reads, performs quality control, aligns reads to a reference genome, marks duplicates, and prepares the data for downstream analyses such as **gene expression quantification** and **splicing detection**.

 ---